oliverw/BlazorCustomApplicationStateApp/README.md

 # How it works
 Component renders its state into a `script` tag as base64 encoded JSON during pre-render, and retrieves it during client-side hydration if `PersistentComponentState` is not available.

+# Drawbacks
+This is a Band-Aid at best and not a particularly good one:

+- State is rendered twice on initial page load.
+One time by PersistentComponentState and another copy by the workaround.
+Depending on the size of your state, page sizes might increase significantly.
+Might be able to improve if able to tell a full page load from enhanced navigation load.
+- Significant boiler plate in every component using this